AVEVA/sample-adh-setup_script-python/README.md

 The sample is configured by modifying the file appsettings.placeholder.json.
 Details on how to configure it can be found in the sections below.
 Before editing appsettings.placeholder.json, rename this file to appsettings.json.
 This repository's .gitignore rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-If multiple instances of this application are being run in the same AVEVA Data Hub instance there may be naming collisions.
+If multiple instances of this application are being run in the same AVEVA CONNECT data services instance there may be naming collisions.
 To avoid collisions with the client, the `ClientName` [label](#labels) should be specified.

 ### Configuring appsettings.json